-The Optimal DAP as a Classifier of the RAS States
+C. The optimal DAP as a "classifier" of the RAS states

-While the two research lines discussed in the previous section were driven by rather typical reactions to the established NP-hardness of the maximally permissive DAP, tremendous progress with respect to the practical implementation of this policy to RAS instances of a very large size and practical significance has been attained in recent years by a more aggressive approach that treats this complexity result as a worst-case result and has tried to pursue the deployment of the maximally permissive DAP nevertheless, hoping for a more benign empirical complexity.
-A more detailed positioning of the rationale that underlies this new approach and drives its major developments is as follows: The maximally permissive DAP, and, in fact, any other supervisor developed by R&W SCT, is essentially a classifier that dichotomizes the state set S of the underlying FSA $G(\Phi)$ into its admissible and inadmissible subsets.
-While computing this dichotomy for any given RAS Φ is a computationally difficult task, in general, it might still be possible to contain the difficult part of this computation in an off-line stage and eventually rehash/encode the obtained results in a classification mechanism that will enable a tractable online assessment of the admissibility of any given RAS state.
-Some important issues that must be addressed for a complete realization of this idea are 1) the specification of classification mechanisms (also known as the architectures of the sought classifiers) able to provide an effective representation of the corresponding state space dichotomy for any instance of the considered RAS classes and 2) the design of effective and computationally efficient algorithms for the computation of parsimonious implementations of the sought classifiers for any given instance from the considered RAS class.
+While the two research lines that were discussed in the previous paragraphs were driven by rather typical reactions to the established NP-hardness of the maximally permissive DAP, tremendous progress w.r.t. the practical implementation of this policy to RAS instances of a very large size and practical significance has been attained in the recent years by a more aggressive approach that has treated this complexity result as a "worst-case" result and has tried to pursue the deployment of the maximally permissive DAP nevertheless, hoping for a more benign empirical complexity.
+A more detailed positioning of the rationale that underlies this new approach and drives its major developments, is as follows: The maximally permissive DAP - and, in fact, any other supervisor developed by R&W SCT - is essentially a "classifier" that dichotomizes the state set S of the underlying FSA $G(\Phi)$ into its admissible and inadmissible subsets.
+And while computing this dichotomy for any given RAS $\Phi$ is a computationally difficult task, in general, it might still be possible to contain the difficult part of this computation in an "off-line" stage, and eventually rehash / encode the obtained results in a classification mechanism that will enable a tractable "on-line" assessment of the admissibility of any given RAS state.
+Some important issues that must be addressed for a complete realization of this idea are (i) the specification of classification mechanisms able to provide an effective representation of the corresponding state space dichotomy for any instance of the considered RAS classes, and (ii) the design of effective and computationally efficient algorithms for the computation of parsimonious implementations of the sought classifiers for any given instance from the considered RAS class.

-As in the case of the research lines described in the previous sections, this new research program has targeted primarily or more explicitly the RAS class of conjunctive resource allocation and atomic process instances.
-In this context, the aforementioned tasks regarding the specification and the deployment of the sought classifiers are primarily defined by the vector structure of the underlying RAS state, introduced in the "Modeling an RAS as a Finite State Algorithm: The Optimal Nonblocking Supervisor and Its Complexity" section, and they are further facilitated by the additional structural and behavioral properties of the considered RAS.
-Furthermore, for a systematic exposition of the currently available results, it is pertinent to differentiate the employed classification schemes into parametric and nonparametric classifiers, and this is the approach that we shall adopt in the following discussion.
+As in the case of the research lines described in the previous sections, this new research program has targeted primarily / more explicitly the RAS class of conjunctive resource allocation and atomic process instances.
+In this context, the aforementioned tasks regarding the specification and the deployment of the sought classifiers are primarily defined by the vector structure of the underlying RAS state, introduced in Section IV, and they are further facilitated by additional structural and behavioral properties of the considered RAS.
+Furthermore, for a systematic exposition of the currently available results, it is pertinent to differentiate the employed classification schemes into "parametric" and "non-parametric" classifiers, and this is the approach that we shall adopt in the following discussion.

 The specification of a parametric classifier able to represent the maximally permissive DAP for the aforementioned RAS class is based on some rather classical results of classification theory [39] asserting that any finite set of integer vectors of finite dimensionality can be dichotomized by a two-layered set of linear inequalities.
-In the considered application context, the inequalities employed by the first layer are imposed on the RAS state, while the inequalities employed by the second layer are defined with respect to the indicator variables that characterize the satisfiability of the first-layer inequalities.
+In the considered application context, the inequalities employed by the first layer are imposed on the RAS state, while the inequalities employed by the second layer are defined w.r.t. the indicator variables that characterize the satisfiability of the first-layer inequalities.
 Alternatively, the second layer of the classification logic can be replaced by an appropriately defined Boolean function of the same set of indicator variables.